Thing-in-itself

 In Kantian philosophy, the thing-in-itself (Ding an sich) is the status of objects as they are, independent of representation and observation.
 The concept of the thing-in-itself was introduced by the German philosopher Immanuel Kant, and over the following centuries was met with controversy among later philosophers.
-It is closely related to Kant's concept of noumena or the object of inquiry, as opposed to phenomenon, its manifestations.
+It is closely related to Kant's concept of noumena or the objects of inquiry, as opposed to phenomena, its manifestations.

 Kantian philosophy

 In his doctrine of transcendental idealism, Kant argued the sum of all objects, the empirical world, is a complex of appearances whose existence and connection occur only in our representations.
 Kant introduces the thing-in-itself as follows:

 Criticism

 F. H. Jacobi

 The first to criticize the concept of a thing-in-itself was F. H. Jacobi, with the expression:

 G. E. Schulze

 The anonymously published work Aenesidemus was one of the most successful attacks against the project of Kant.
-According to Kant’s teaching, things-in-themselves cannot cause appearances, since the category of causality can only find application on objects of experience.
+According to Kant's teaching, things-in-themselves cannot cause appearances, since the category of causality can only find application to objects of experience.
 Kant, therefore, does not have the right to claim the existence of things-in-themselves.

 This contradiction was subsequently generally accepted as being the main problem of the thing-in-itself.
-The attack on the thing-in-itself, and the skeptical work in general, had a big impact on Fichte, and Schopenhauer called G. E. Schulze, who was revealed to be the author, “the acutest" of Kant’s opponents.
+The attack on the thing-in-itself, and the skeptical work in general, had a big impact on Fichte, and Schopenhauer called G. E. Schulze, who was revealed to be the author, “the acutest" of Kant's opponents.